SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

 and pre-configure a unicorn via the API or database.
 Then all you have to do is log in as the user, locate Sparkles, and add her to the cart.

+### To automate or not to automate?

+Is automation always advantageous?
+When should one decide to automate test cases?

+It is not always advantageous to automate test cases.
+There are times when manual testing may be more appropriate.
+For instance, if the application’s user interface will change considerably in the near future, then any automation might need to be rewritten anyway.
+Also, sometimes there simply is not enough time to build test automation.
+For the short term, manual testing may be more effective.
+If an application has a very tight deadline, there is currently no test automation available, and it’s imperative that the testing get done within that time frame, then manual testing is the best solution.